endrollex/imm_blender_export/README.md

 How to Use:
 -----------
 * Edit sys.path.append() in every .py file, the path is the working directory.
-* Keep in object model.
+* Keep in Object Model.
 * Only export mesh object which has UV map.
 * Hide object which is not want to export.
 * Exported mesh data is object's local, not world space, all world transform should be zero.